SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 probably already have [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) installed on your laptop, which is great.
 What conda does especially well is that it allows you to create virtual environments with different Python versions, which can be really useful if you encounter dependencies that have not been updated in a long time.
-In this course specifically, we are going to recommend the following workflow
+In this course specifically, we are going to recommend the following workflow:

 * Use `conda` to create virtual environments with specific Python versions
 * Use `pip` to install packages in that environment

 Installing packages with `pip` inside `conda` environments has been considered a bad practice for a long time, but since `conda>=4.6` it is considered safe to do so.
-The reason for this is that `conda` now has a built-in compatibility layer that makes sure that `pip` installed packages are compatible with the other packages installed in the environment.
+The reason for this is that `conda` now has a built-in compatibility layer that makes sure that `pip`-installed packages are compatible with the other packages installed in the environment.

 ## Python dependencies